ThinkRED

 1 Comment

-I’m making an entry now simply because I miss making one for this blog already :P Checking this blog has been one of my automatically generated activities already — err, hope you were able to digest that.
-(Why do I use such weird, weird terms naman kasi?!)
+I’m making an entry now simply because I miss making one for this blog already πŸ˜› Checking this blog has been one of my automatically generated activities–err, hope you were able to digest that.

 Funny thing’s that people are checking out my blog in search of solutions for the problems they encounter in Cafe World.
-XD One of those stuff people frequently search via search engines is that their employees do no work in Cafe World – and, yeah, they’re able to reach my blog with searches like that; they are then led to that entry I have entitled Cafe World VS Restaurant City….
-Hmm, maybe I should compile all those Cafe World-related stuff people search in search engines — well, just those that lead them to my blog :P
+XD One of those stuff people frequently search via search engines is that their employees do no work in Cafe World — and, yeah, they’re able to reach my blog with searches like that.
+They are then led to that entry I have entitled Cafe World VS Restaurant City….
+Hmm, maybe I should compile all those Cafe World-related stuff people search in search engines — well, just those that lead them to my blog πŸ˜›

 And, oh.
 This blog earned me a .25 upgrade in my OrCom152 class.
 Thanks, Sir Barry.
-And, yeah, maybe I would consider maintaining this blog at that :P
+And, yeah, maybe I would consider maintaining this blog at that πŸ˜›

 Virus spread!